MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Belgium/how-to-set-up-bank-accounts-for-coda.md

 ---
     title: How to Set Up Bank Accounts for CODA
-    description: Before you can start to use the electronic banking functionality for CODA statements, you must set up the following codes:
+    description: Before you can start to use the electronic banking functionality for CODA statements, you must set up certain codes.

     documentationcenter: ''
     author: SorenGP